 - aged 18 years and above and have either spent at least half your life in the UK or at least 20 years in the UK prior to the first day of the first academic year of your course.

 In either case, you must also be able to demonstrate that your three years’ ordinary residence in the UK immediately preceding the beginning of the first day of the first academic year of your course was lawful and you were not overstaying/in the UK without any immigration status.
-You will have to provide evidence of this as well as evidence of your long UK residence.
+You must provide evidence of this as well as documentary evidence of your long UK residence.

 The first day of the first academic year is always defined as 1 September for courses that start in September or 1 January for courses that start in January.

-If you are not a UK national and have limited leave to remain in the UK or no leave at all it is important you contact Student Advice to discuss your eligibility before you start your course.
+If you are not a UK national and have limited leave to remain in the UK or no leave at all it is important you contact Student Advice to discuss your eligibility before you start your course as this is a complex area.
+Do not enrol on your course until you seek advice as you will be legally liable to pay your tuition fees even if you are not eligible for Student Finance.

 If you meet the eligibility rules but have previously studied on a higher education course anywhere in the world, this will reduce the number of years you can receive SFE funding.
 If you already hold a qualification at a level equivalent or higher to the course you wish to study at Westminster, you will not be entitled to SFE funding for a new course even if you meet all the other qualifying conditions.
 Read more on the previous studies page.